 ALLOW: To forbear or neglect to restrain or prevent; with regard to an animal running at large, it requires no intent or participation by the defendant, but is rather malum prohibitum.

-ANIMAL: A mammal, bird, reptile, fish or amphibian.
+ANIMAL: A mammal, fowl, reptile, fish or amphibian.

 ANIMAL CONTROL CENTER: Any premises designated by the city for the purpose of impounding and caring for animals held under the authority of this chapter.

-ANIMAL CONTROL OFFICER: Any person appointed by the city for the purpose of impounding and caring for animals held under the authority of this chapter.
+ANIMAL CONTROL OFFICER: Any person appointed by the city or any elected city official for the purpose of impounding and caring for animals held under the authority of this chapter.

 ANIMAL EXHIBITION: Any exhibition or act featuring performing animals.